Xc2333/Hackintosh-Lenovo-v3000-ISE/README.md

 Change log：4/22/2018

-•Update Clover 4444 and AppleALC 1.2.6,SSDT-ALL.dsl has updated also.Now the battery hotpatch coming,but not add to the SSDT-ALL as for it's stability.
+•Update Clover 4444 and AppleALC 1.2.6,SSDT-ALL.dsl has updated also.Now the battery hotpatch is coming,but not add to the SSDT-ALL as for it's stability.

 Change log：4/14/2018